Dottie is in Oregon working as a mobility

 Alex helps with medical alert and stability.
-He started alerting between 3 and 4 months old.
+He started alerting at 3 months old.
 He has amazing instincts and abilities.
-He is in our breeding program as well.
+He is the foundation stud in our breeding program.

-Molly was placed in Washington into our "guardian" breeding program, and works as a medical alert service dog.
+Molly was placed in Washington and works as a medical alert service dog.

 Murphy was placed in Washington into our "guardian" breeding program, and to work as a medical alert and stability service dog.

 STANDARD PARTI POODLE PUPPIES FOR SALE

 SERVICE DOG TRAINING PROGRAM